Submissions: Frequently Asked Questions (FAQs)

 Q: I have written several books, can I send you a query for all of them, or do I send you a separate query for each one?

 A: If you are sending a query for a completed multi-volume work or series, then it is appropriate to send a query for the first book in the series but do tell us in your query letter if it is part of a larger set or series.
 If you have multiple unrelated manuscripts, send us a query for one, your best one.
 You may briefly mention in your query letter if you have other completed and polished manuscripts ready to submit.
 If we are interested in your work, we will contact you regarding any additional works that you may have.
-Also be aware that if we are interested in a book series, we expect that you already have two to three or more books in the series already completed (written, revised, and polished).
+Also be aware that if we are interested in a book series, we expect that you have two to three or more books in the series already completed (written, revised, and polished).

 Q: I want to submit my children's book.
 Do I need an illustrator?